LOOP (programming language)

-LOOP is a simple register language that precisely captures the primitive recursive functions.
+LOOP is a simple register language designed to precisely capture the primitive recursive functions.
 The language is derived from the counter-machine model.
-Like the counter machines the LOOP language comprises a set of one or more unbounded registers, each of which can hold a single non-negative integer.
-A few arithmetic instructions (like 'CleaR', 'INCrement', 'DECrement', 'CoPY', ...) operate on the registers.
-The only control flow instruction is 'LOOP x DO ...
-END'.
-It causes the instructions within its scope to be repeated x times.
-(Changes of the content of register x during the execution of the loop do not affect the number of passes.)
+Like the Counter machines the LOOP language comprises a set of one or more unbounded registers, each of which can hold a single non-negative integer.
+A few arithmetic instructions operate on the registers: inc x (increment), dec x (decrement: $\operatorname{max}(0, x - 1)$), x = 0 (clear), and x = y (copy).
+The only control flow instruction is LOOP x: ....
+It causes the instructions within its scope to be repeated $x$ times.